evilkiwi/astar/README.md

     <h3>Synchronous A* pathfinding for TypeScript</h3>
 </div>

-`@oyed/astar` is an A* pathfinding implementation in TypeScript.
-That's pretty much it - it's not awfully performant, but it works.
+`@oyed/astar` is an synchronous A* pathfinding implementation in TypeScript.

+- Supports diagonal or manhattan heuristics
+- Optionally supports 3-dimensional grids with elevation
+- Highly configurable (corner cutting, diagonal movement, etc.)
+- First-class TypeScript
+- Fully tested
+- It's not awfully performant, but it works!

 ## Installation